Gavin de Becker: Expert witness testimony

-Gavin de Becker has provided expert witness testimony in many cases, including the successful prosecution of Arthur Richard Jackson, the assailant of actress Theresa Saldaña.
+De Becker has provided expert witness testimony in many cases, including the successful prosecution of Arthur Richard Jackson, the assailant of actress Theresa Saldana.
 He later led a national campaign to keep Jackson incarcerated.
 He also testified in the civil case against the employer of murderer Rodney Garmanian.

-De Becker testified in the successful 1994 civil case arising when the tabloid Globe accused an uninvolved man of being the actual assassin of Senator Robert Kennedy (Khawar vs Globe International, Inc).
-Globe tried to get de Becker's testimony thrown out by a higher court; however, it was ultimately upheld by the California Court of Appeals.
+De Becker testified in the successful 1994 civil case Khawar v.
+Globe International, Inc., in which Francis Pizzulli represented the plaintiff.
+The case arose when the tabloid Globe accused an uninvolved man of being the actual assassin of Senator Robert Kennedy.
+Globe attempted to have de Becker's testimony dismissed by a higher court, but the decision was ultimately upheld by the California Court of Appeals.

 De Becker advised the Los Angeles County District Attorney in the prosecution of Robert Bardo, the murderer of actress Rebecca Schaeffer, and was a consultant on the prosecution of O.J.
 Simpson for the murder of his ex-wife, Nicole Brown Simpson, and Ron Goldman, and the successful civil action against Simpson.
 His role in the O.J.
 Simpson cases is described in several books on the case, including those written by Marcia Clark, Christopher Darden, Jeffrey Toobin, and Daniel Petrocelli.